Salaries in Dallas, TX

 Average Salary: $270,195

-Vohra Wound Physicians specializes in advanced wound care management and has a strong presence in healthcare across the U.S.
+Vohra Wound Physicians specializes in advanced wound care and helps patients across multiple facilities.

 2. Palo Alto Networks

-Palo Alto Networks is a global cybersecurity leader, providing cutting-edge solutions to protect against cyber threats.
+Palo Alto Networks is a cybersecurity company that offers solutions to protect organizations from cyber threats.

 3. Leader Freight Systems